About & method.

 Clean content extraction

-The readability algorithm (Mozilla port) splits content from chrome (header, sidebar, related).
-For RSS feeds that already deliver clean markup, we skip this step. ~3% of extractions fail — the article is kept but flagged as "incomplete extract" in the detail.
+When a feed only ships a summary, we fetch the page and the readability algorithm (Mozilla port) splits content from chrome (header, sidebar, related).
+For feeds that already deliver clean markup, we skip this step.

 Semantic deduplication

-A simhash is computed on the first 4000 characters.
-If an article ingested in the last 14 days has a hash within distance < 8, we treat it as a cross-post (same item on HN and Lobsters, for instance) and keep the earliest source — the others are marked "alias".
+A 64-bit simhash is computed on the start of the article.
+If an article ingested in the last 14 days has a hash within Hamming distance < 8, we treat it as a cross-post (the same teardown picked up from one source to another, for instance) and keep the earliest source — the others are marked "alias".

 LLM scoring & tagging